Skip to content

 All three: no_std, pure Rust, one function call.
 Every number on this page comes from a real bench on a real RP2350, not a simulator.

-STARK verify at 95-bit security.
+Deterministic to silicon noise floor.
 Winterfell Fibonacci AIR over Goldilocks, quadratic extension, TlsfHeap allocator.
-Variance sits at 0.08 %, wich is basically the silicon noise floor.
+Variance sits at 0.08 %.
 More

-BLS12-381 Groth16, same $7 silicon.
-First public no_std BLS12 verifier on Cortex-M, as far as I can find.
-If anyone knows of an earlier one, tell me and I’ll update.
+Sibling Groth16 verifier on the same $7 silicon.
+First public no_std BLS12-381 verifier on Cortex-M, as far as I can find.
+If anyone knows earlier work, tell me and I’ll update.

 Hardware wallets